kylehovey/a-tour-of-haskell/presentation.md

 ---

+## Code Stewardship

+### 🍝

+The two worst outcomes leading to a cycle of spaghetti:

+* Poor readability leading to unsound understandings of the code
+* A path of least resistance with easily accessible foot-guns

+---

 ## Pit of Success

-Language choices have a profound impact on:
+Our language choices have an impact on:

 * **Readability** - Forming a sound understanding from the code
 * **Evolvability** - The path of least resistance to making a change

----

-## 🍝

-A bad understanding leads to poor design, and a path of least resistance without safety leads to bugs.
-Hard to read code then begets more hard to read code, the stable attactor is Spaghetti.

 ---